awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-monitoring.md

    + Status Check Failed \(System\) — `StatusCheckFailed_System`

 **To view metrics using the CloudWatch console**
-For more information, see [Aggregate Statistics by Auto Scaling Group](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/GetMetricAutoScalingGroup.html)\.
+For more information, see [Aggregating Statistics by Auto Scaling Group](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/GetMetricAutoScalingGroup.html)\.

-**To view CloudWatch metrics using the AWS CLI**
+**To view CloudWatch metrics \(AWS CLI\)**
-To view all metrics for all your Auto Scaling groups, use the following [https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/list-metrics.html](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/list-metrics.html) command:
+To view all metrics for all your Auto Scaling groups, use the following [https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/list-metrics.html](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/list-metrics.html) command\.

 ```
 aws cloudwatch list-metrics --namespace "AWS/AutoScaling"
 ```

-To view the metrics for a single Auto Scaling group, specify the `AutoScalingGroupName` dimension as follows:
+To view the metrics for a single Auto Scaling group, specify the `AutoScalingGroupName` dimension as follows\.

 ```
 aws cloudwatch list-metrics --namespace "AWS/AutoScaling" --dimensions Name=AutoScalingGroupName,Value=my-asg
 ```

-To view a single metric for all your Auto Scaling groups, specify the name of the metric as follows:
+To view a single metric for all your Auto Scaling groups, specify the name of the metric as follows\.

 ```
 aws cloudwatch list-metrics --namespace "AWS/AutoScaling" --metric-name GroupDesiredCapacity